optisimon/UT612-linux-software/README.md

  - Can run against offline data sets collected using usb sniffing on a windows computer (i.e. to get bit-identical input to that used by UNI-T:s windows software)

-## Next improvement area

-One remaining problem is getting everything to work magically for everybody (or at least users of ubuntu 14.04).

-The USB UART chip used in the multimeter complicates it.
-It's supposed to act as a HID device, but depending on how the computer detects it, it can decide to incorrectly set it up as a serial port (with drivers newer intended to work with that chip).

-For me, everything works perfectly while I'm connecting using my USB3 hub.
-But when connecting the LCR meter to one of the front ports on my computer, I won't get access to the LCR meter in the way I need.

 ## Installing: